California Title 20 Water-Efficiency Standards

 - All Brizo lavatory faucets designated with an ECO suffix are compliant.

-- Brizo shower devices that comply with the 2.0 gpm standard are available.
-Shower devices that comply with the 1.8 gpm standard will be available by July 1, 2018.
+- Brizo shower devices that comply with the 1.8 gpm standard will be available on or before July 1, 2018.

 WaterSense® is a registered trademark of the U.S. Environmental Protection Agency